arash-hacker/Blog/qoute101.md

 It was your childhood u wanted every thing .
 Hurry non telorant It only takes one mistake to collapse an empire.
 Water.air.earth(food).fire(sun)
+Focus is not only think without distract about something, but acknowledge distract and comeback to flow.
 </pre>
 <pre></pre>
 <pre></pre>